Successfully Added

 Why Engineers Delay Upgrades

 Many production lines still rely on equipment that’s well past its design life.
-Allen-Bradley 1336 drives, Siemens S7-300 PLCs, and Mitsubishi FR-A500 inverters are still running strong in plants worldwide.
-But every year, OEM support declines, replacement parts grow scarce, and downtime risk climbs higher.
+Legacy platforms like Allen-Bradley 1336 drives, Siemens S7-300 PLCs, and Mitsubishi FR-A500 inverters are still running in plants worldwide.
+But every year, OEM support declines, spare parts grow scarcer, and downtime risk climbs higher.

 The hesitation to upgrade is understandable.
 Replacing a legacy drive or PLC often triggers fears of having to: